pfdubois/BridgeBidding/source/Glossary.rst

       Redouble

    good suit
+   good
-      A “good suit” is one with 2 of the top 3 honors or 3 of the top 5, but not QJT, and usually five or more cards.
+      A good suit is one with 2 of the top 3 honors or 3 of the top 5, but not QJT, and usually five or more cards.

+   mixed raise
+      A raise that is better than minimal, but not enough for a limit raise.

    cue bid
    cue